EDI-Systems/M7M01_Eukaron/README.md

 &ensp;&ensp;&ensp;&ensp;**RME** is a general-purpose operating system which focuses on many advanced features.
 This operating system support many advanced features not found in any other OSes, e.g. _FreeRTOS_, _RT-Thread_ or _VxWorks_.
 On multiple cores, it is as scalable as the Linux kernel.
 When using the system, the best way is to pull ready-made ports and even binaries from the repository rather than to port or configure by yourself.
 The advanced features that are intrinsic to this operating system includes:
 - Capability-based mutable protection domains;
 - Massive scalability and parallelism;
-- Fault-tolerance and infiltration resilience;
+- Fault-tolerance and attack resilience;
 - User-level flattened hierachical scheduling;
 - Container-based paravirtualization;
 - Non-volatile memory (NVM) based systems;